GenomicDataInfrastructure/standard-operating-procedures/sops/european-level/GDI-SOP0007_sop-template-creation.md

 | Approver   | Gabriele Rinck |  | EMBL-EBI |       |

 ### 4. Purpose
-This SOP will help maintainers of the [``GenomicDataInfrastructure/standard-operating-procedures``](https://github.com/GenomicDataInfrastructure/standard-operating-procedures) repository, as well as GDI's Operations Committee (OC), to **transform SOP Requests into SOP templates**.
-The OC manages the entire development process, with the Security and Data Protection Committee (SDPC) participating in the approval phase.
-In doing so, the process will be reproducible and straightforward, ensuring consistency and quality in SOP development across the GDI project.
+This SOP defines the process of creating an SOP, from the [initial SOP request](https://github.com/GenomicDataInfrastructure/standard-operating-procedures/issues?q=is%3Aissue%20state%3Aopen%20label%3Anew-sop-request) to a fully authorised, released SOP.
+This helps everyone involved in the process, such as the maintainers of the `GenomicDataInfrastructure/standard-operating-procedures` repository, members of GDI's Operations Committee (OC) or those involved in drafting, reviewing, approval and authorisation.
+In doing so, the process is reproducible and straightforward, ensuring consistency and quality in SOP development across the GDI project.

 ### 5. Scope
 This SOP **starts with the need to create a new GDI SOP Template**, triggered by the creation of a new GH issue through the [``New SOP Request``](https://github.com/GenomicDataInfrastructure/standard-operating-procedures/issues/new?assignees=&labels=new-sop-request%2Cenhancement&projects=&template=new_sop_request.yaml&title=%5BSOP+Request%5D+%3CShort+title%3E) issue template.